awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 + You cannot explicitly add, modify, or delete an endpoint route in your route table by using the route table APIs, or by using the Route Tables page in the Amazon VPC console\.
 You can only add an endpoint route by associating a route table with an endpoint\.
 To change the route tables that are associated with your endpoint, you can [modify the endpoint](#modify-gateway-endpoint)\.
 + An endpoint route is automatically deleted when you remove the route table association from the endpoint \(by modifying the endpoint\), or when you delete your endpoint\.

 We use the most specific route that matches the traffic to determine how to route the traffic \(longest prefix match\)\.
 If you have an existing route in your route table for all internet traffic \(`0.0.0.0/0`\) that points to an internet gateway, the endpoint route takes precedence for all traffic destined for the service, because the IP address range for the service is more specific than `0.0.0.0/0`\.
-All other internet traffic goes to your internet gateway, including traffic that's destined for the service in other regions\.
+All other internet traffic goes to your internet gateway, including traffic that's destined for the service in other Regions\.

 However, if you have existing, more specific routes to IP address ranges that point to an internet gateway or a NAT device, those routes take precedence\.
 If you have existing routes destined for an IP address range that is identical to the IP address range used by the service, then your routes take precedence\.